Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

         git clone http://github.com/diaspora/diaspora.git

-If you have never used github before, their
+If you have never used GitHub before, their
 [help desk](http://help.github.com/) has a pretty awesome guide on getting setup.